Klicer/bombparty/README.md

+# Important Update!!

+This project is no longer being maintained.

+Seems like the game website has been updated which has broken something.
+Fixing it should be fairly easy, so if someone wants to give it a try, feel free.

+# Bombparty Helper

 Never made a chrome extension before, mashed this up in about 30 minutes.
 Code is very ugly and I wasn't planning on putting this on GitHub.
 Please only use this to practice and help you learn more words.
 Any abuse will get you banned by ingame moderators.